-The Leader of the Council may make an oral report, not exceeding ten minutes, on key issues arising since the last meeting of Council.
+The Leader of the Council may-will make available in writing the content of hisan oral report to opposition group leaders no later than the Saturday before the meeting.
+The speech will not exceed ten minutes on key issues arising since the last meeting of Council. not exceeding ten minutes, on key issues arising since the last meeting of Council.